 In the fertile lands of the Gypsum Valley outside Salina, Kansas, brothers Jack and Jerry Cossette are raising Purebred Wagyu that's deliciously earthy-flavored, beefy and astonishingly marbled.
 The Cossette family has been raising Angus cattle since the ‘80s, but it wasn’t until 2008 that they switched to raising the Japanese Wagyu breed.

 As Jack tells it, they were on vacation in Washington D.C. when they saw the exotic steak (sold by the ounce!) listed on a restaurant menu.
 Since beef is their business, they couldn't not try it -- so they ordered it for dinner.
-Jack, in addition to helping out on the farm, had spent 30 years running various restaurants in Kansas City, so he knew a thing or two about food.
 From the first bite of Wagyu in the D.C. restaurant, he knew it was something special, something delicious -- something he wanted his family to raise themselves.

 Jerry and Jack also rotate cover crops into the mix of roughage and grains that their Wagyu herd snacks on, because that allows their farm to sequester additional carbon and retain healthy, moist soil even in dry years.